visual-framework/vf-core/README.md

 ### Does it have a specific look and feel?

-No. It has a default … design tokens … more to come
+No. It has a default look out of the box, but it is fully customisable by altering the [Design Tokens](https://github.com/visual-framework/vf-core/tree/develop/components/vf-design-tokens/src).

 ### Is it really ready for use today?

-Yes.
-It’s stable enough that we are….
-More to come
+Stable for your non-production development.
+We're in a beta phase and things are still subject to change, but there should be few breaking changes and we'll offer guidance on updating between betas.

 ### Shouldn’t I just use Bootstrap or Solution X?